ahadsuleymanli/BHOS_IT_19_1/WEEK3/README.md

                 // but since the pointer is not initialized
                 // all operations on *intPtr are undefined and should not be done! int x = 5;
-intPtr = &x;    // not our pointer points to x's address *intPtr = 10;   // now we can "dereference" the pointer and do whatever we want
+intPtr = &x;    // now our pointer points to x's address *intPtr = 10;   // we can "dereference" the pointer
-                // with the variable at the address
+                // do whatever we want with the variable at the address
-                // when using *intPtr, the "*" operation is called dereferencing int y;
+                // when using *intPtr, the "*" operation is called dereferencing operator int y;
-intPtr = &y;    // now our pointer points to y's address, and
+intPtr = &y;    // we can freely change where our pointer points to
-                // all operations on *intPtr will affect the variable at y's address
 ```
 5.2 Pointers and Function Arguments
 5.3 Pointers and Arrays